cameronsutter/plottr/pages/faq.md

 ### 6. What devices does Plottr work on?

 Plottr currently works on Mac & Windows desktops and laptops.
 It also can work on Windows tablets.
 It does not work on mobile phones or tablets (Android or iOS).
 Not yet at least ...
+[updated!]
+There is a beta version for iPhones (not tablet yet) available.
+Message me if you want to be a part of it.

+### 7. Why can't I get the free trial?

+You have to enter in $0 yourself.
+The site I use to be able to download Plottr and the free trial is called Gumroad and it has that silly requirement for free things.
+It's designed for you to give a tip for free things ... but I don't want you to give me a tip for the free trial.
+Just type in $0.
+I'm sorry

 <div class='spacer' />